nads205/cycling/README.md

 - [ ] **Currency:** Exchange currency or ensure your credit/debit cards work in your destination. **Travel credit card**
 - [ ] **Medications:** Pack any necessary medications along with prescriptions.
 Paracetamol + Ibrprofen
 - [ ] **Health Precautions:** Research and take any necessary vaccinations or medications for your destination.
 None
 - [ ] **Travel Adapters:** Check the plug types at your destination and pack the appropriate adapters.
+Tunisia uses a 2 pin EU style travel charger.
 - [ ] **Phone and Electronics:** Portable chargers, sim removal tool.
 - [ ] **Emergency Contacts:** Write down important phone numbers and addresses, including embassy contacts.
 Consider an emergency information sheet to take with you on the bike